Skip Navigation

 Compare the possible event revenue with the company's annual revenue and profit.
 A $100 million sales lift sounds huge, but it may be small for a company with $20 billion in annual revenue.
 Also look at costs, margins, and whether investors already expected the boost.

-No. Stock prices reflect expectations, not just events.
-If investors already priced in strong demand, even good news may not move the stock much.
+No. Stock prices reflect expectations, not just events or crowds.
+If investors already priced in strong demand, even record-breaking news may not move a stock much.
 All investing involves risk, including possible loss of principal.

-Is this a reason to change a long-term portfolio?
+Is the World Cup a reason to change a long-term portfolio?

 A single global event is usually a weak reason to rethink a long-term plan by itself.
 It can be a useful prompt to learn how sectors connect, but portfolio decisions should consider your goals, time horizon, risk tolerance, and diversification.